Wayne Taliaferro

 Strategy Director

-Wayne Taliaferro leads a grantmaking portfolio focused on enhancing student success at community colleges.
+Wayne Taliaferro leads a grantmaking portfolio focused on enhancing student success at two- and four-year colleges.
 He previously supported a portfolio focused on affordability.

 More about Wayne